SuprajaKolluruSK/covid-service/README.md

 # covid-service

-covid-service is an maven project.It returns correlation coefficient between the percentage of people that died and got vaccinated of COVID-19 given a continent.
+Covid-service is an maven project.It returns correlation coefficient between the percentage of people that died and got vaccinated of COVID-19 given a continent.

 Formula of correlation coefficient

 <img width="312" alt="image" src="https://user-images.githubusercontent.com/95203590/158044883-90992c03-f81f-40cd-add3-9ae8a8790bc7.png">

-Here X reprsents -> percentage of death of a given country in a continent y reprsents -> percentage of vaccinated of a given country in a continent
+Here X reprsents -> percentage of death of a given country in a continent Y reprsents -> percentage of vaccinated of a given country in a continent

-Steps to run the
+Steps to run the project

 Use mvn clean install to build the project